byggemand-bob/KNOX-preprocessing/README.md

-# KNOX-preprocessing
+# Setup
-KNOX layer 1 team B development

-# Anaconda Environment
+## Anaconda Environment and dependencies
-Make sure Anaconda 3 is installed
+Install Anaconda

 Run the following commands inside the repository folder.